ubuntu-dev/Vivaldi/README.md

 * `puts(x)`&mdash; as in Ruby, write the passed value plus a newline.
 Takes only one argument.

+  To pretty-print your custom types through `puts`, `print`, or on the REPL, just define a method `str()`; whatever value that returns will be used as the string representation instead of `<object>` (or whatever the class you're inheriting from prints out).

 * `print(x)`&mdash; identical to `puts`, sans newline.

 * `gets()`&mdash; returns a String containing a single line of user input.